skip to Main Content

 Becoming a Committee in Place of a Power of Attorney

-There comes a time in many people’s lives where they need assistance to make important personal decisions, including financial, medical, or legal decisions.
-Old age, injury, and mental illness are some factors that can leave an adult incapable of making decisions which are legally binding.
-Before a person loses capacity, they are able to name a power of attorney and/or. create a representation agreement as part of their estate planning.
-The person named in the power of attorney is given the ability to make financial and legal decisions on behalf of the person, should they lose capacity.
-The person named in a representation agreement is given the ability to make healthcare and living decisions on incapacitated person’s behalf.
-On the other hand, if a person becomes incapable before naming a power of attorney or creating a representation agreement, a family member or close friend may need to apply to become their committee.
+Old age, injury, and mental illness are some factors that can leave an adult incapable of making legally binding decisions.
+Before a person loses capacity, they can name a power of attorney and create a representation agreement in their will.
+The power of attorney is able to make financial and legal decisions on the person’s behalf.
+The person named in a representation agreement can make healthcare and living decisions on the incapacitated person’s behalf.
+If a person becomes incapable before appointing representatives, a loved one may need to apply to become their committee.

 Committees

 There are two types of committees, each with different abilities and obligations.
-A committee of estate is similar to a power of attorney, in that they are able to make decisions on any financial and legal matters on the incapable person’s behalf.
-Alternatively, a committee of person is someone with the ability to make health care and living decisions on the incapable person’s behalf.
+A committee of estate is somewhat similar to a power of attorney.
+They are able to make decisions on any financial and legal matters on the incapable person’s behalf.
+A committee of person is someone who can make health care and lifestyle decisions on the incapable person’s behalf.
 Committees have all the powers that the incapable person would have, in respect to the specified matters.
-For example, as a committee of estate, one would be able to pay the incapable person’s credit card bills or choose to invest their money.
-However, the committee of estate would not be able to make the decision to move the person to an assisted living care facility.
+For example, a committee of estate can pay the incapable person’s credit card bills or choose to invest their money.
+However, the committee of estate can’t make the decision to move the person to an assisted living care facility.

 What is Incapable?